Maryland Form 502Cr Instructions

 If you had wages, plus income other than wages from a state listed in Group II, you should contact the taxing authorities in the other state to determine the proper method for filing the nonresident return.

-No state income tax - No credit allowed.
+GROUP III - No state income tax - No credit allowed.

 Alaska - AK